This site requires a more recent version of Adobe Flash Player to function properly.

 Gaming industry changing landscape from retail to digital

 The video gaming industry has been changing from retail towards digital.
 This is evident by the fact that a growing number of games are being published digitally.
-Casual browser based gaming and mobile gaming have become a significant part of gaming revenues and are expected to continue to perform in the future.
+Casual browser-based gaming and mobile gaming have become a significant part of gaming revenues and are expected to continue to perform well in the future.

-Activision Blizzard has also changed its strategy to focus its sales through a mix or retail and digital gaming products.
-The recent DLC map packs of Call of Duty: Black Ops have performed exceedingly well and the trend is expected to continue.
-Furthermore, Activision Blizzard is now trying to enter into digital distribution with its Call of Duty: Elite service.
+Activision Blizzard has also changed its strategy to focus its sales through a mix of retail and digital gaming products.
+The DLC (DownLoadable Content) map packs for Call of Duty: Ghosts have performed exceedingly well and the trend is expected to continue.

-The increasing digitization of the video gaming industry has ensured that video games won't stay limited to consoles and handhelds, rather that smartphones, tablets and social networking sites are emerging as serious gaming platforms.
+The increasing digitization of the video gaming industry has ensured that video games won't stay limited to consoles and handhelds, rather that smartphones, tablets, and social networking sites are emerging as serious gaming platforms.
+Casual and mobile gaming is becoming increasingly popular in Western markets.
+According to Newzoo’s 2013 global games market report, games revenue might grow to $75 billion in 2014, up 7.1% y-o-y, with tablets and smartphones accounting for 21% of total sales.

 How Does Trefis Modelling Work?